domenkozar/almir/docs/source/userguide.rst

 Prerequisities
 **************

-* bacula is installed and bacula-director is running
+* Bacula 5.x.x is installed and bacula-director is running
 * installed python2.6 or python2.7
 * using postgresql: make sure `postgresql.conf` includes a line `client_encoding = utf8`